openshift/installer/docs/user/openstack/known-issues.md

 If you are having this problem in the IPI installer, you will need to set the [`externalDNS` property in `install-config.yaml`](./customization.md#cluster-scoped-properties).

 Alternatively, for UPI, you will need to [set the subnet DNS resolvers](./install_upi.md#subnet-dns-optional).

+# Known Issues specific to User-Provisioned Installations

+## Stale resources

+The teardown playbooks provided for UPI installation will not delete:
+ - Cinder volumes from PVs
+ - Swift container for image registry (bootstrap container is correctly deleted)

+These objects have to be manually removed after running the teardown playbooks.